 My therapeutic perspective is largely rooted in psychodynamic psychology, meaning we explore your current concerns with an understanding that this moment is also informed by a lifetime of relationships, experiences, and circumstances.
 We pay attention to the here and now alongside any underlying or longstanding thoughts, feelings, and beliefs that could be impacting your efforts to grow and change.

 We begin with conversations to explore your experiences.
-I also use mindfulness practices--paying attention to this moment, alongside somatic (body) awareness, imagery, and other creative approaches to help provide you new perspectives and opportunities for deeper understanding, self compassion, and growth.
+I use mindfulness practices--paying attention to this moment, alongside somatic (body) awareness, EMDR, imagery, and other creative approaches to help provide you new perspectives and opportunities for deeper understanding, self compassion, and growth.